valeoai/blog/_posts/2024-06-13-valeoai-at-cvpr-2024.md

 <div class="caption"><b>ScaLR image-to-lidar distillation method with the three pillars studied in this work.</b>
 </div>

-In this work, after proposing and studying a scalable distillation method, which we call ScaLR for Scalable Lidar Representation (Fig. 1), we make the following contributions.
+In this work, after proposing and studying a scalable distillation method, which we call ScaLR for Scalable Lidar Representation (see Figure above), we make the following contributions.

 First, we are able to significantly reduce the gap between distilled and supervised lidar representations: on nuScenes, we increase the performance by 22.8 mIoU percentage points compared to the former best distillation method.

 Second, we show it is possible to pretrain a single backbone on a mixture of datasets, performing similarly or better than separate backbones specialized on each dataset individually.
-The capacity of this backbone in providing good features across multiple datasets is illustrated in Fig. 2.
+The capacity of this backbone in providing good features across multiple datasets is illustrated in the figure below.
 For each scene in this figure, we pick a point located on a car and present the feature correlation map with respect to this point.
 We notice that the most correlated points also belong to cars on all datasets, illustrating the capacity of our single pretrained backbone to correctly distinguish objects on multiple datasets.

 ![scalr_results]({{ site.baseurl }}/images/posts/2024_cvpr/scalr_results.PNG){:height="100%" width="100%"}